The Bankrate promise

-Direct PLUS Loans are not need-baed.
+Direct PLUS Loans are not need-based.
 They require a credit check, and you must meet the Department of Education’s borrower requirements to be approved.
 However, applicants who don’t have strong credit might still be awarded funding if they can provide an endorser for the loan.
-An endorser is similar to a co-signer, since they guarantee that they’ll repay the loan if you can’t.
-You might also be awarded a PLUS Loan despite poor credit history if you have proof of an extenuating circumstance that led to your adverse credit.
+An endorser is similar to a co-signer since they guarantee they’ll repay the loan if you can’t.
+You might also be awarded a PLUS Loan if you have proof of an extenuating circumstance that led to your adverse credit.

-The interest rate on grad PLUS and parent PLUS loans is currently 6.28 percent, and an origination fee will be deducted from the total loan amount.
+The interest rate on grad PLUS and parent PLUS loans is 8.05 percent, and they have an origination fee equal to 4.228 percent of the total loan amount.

 Direct Consolidation Loan

-It’s free to apply for a Direct Consolidation Loan, and you have the option of extending your loan term up to 30 years.
+It’s free to apply for a Direct Consolidation Loan, and you can extend your loan term up to 30 years.
 This reduces your monthly payment, but it also means that it’ll take you longer to pay off your loans, meaning you’ll pay more in interest over the total life of the loan.

 There are other downsides to a Direct Consolidation Loan.
 Your fixed interest rate is determined based on the weighted average of all loans being consolidated, so you won’t necessarily save on interest costs using this method.
 Consolidation also adds any outstanding interest on your original loans to the new principal balance.

-Finally, if you’re working toward Public Service Loan Forgiveness, taking out a Direct Consolidation Loan will erase any credit you’ve made toward the 120 payments required for forgiveness.
-You’ll need to start the process over again.
+Finally, if you’re working toward Public Service Loan Forgiveness, taking out a Direct Consolidation Loan will erase any progress you’ve made toward the 120 payments required for forgiveness.
+This means that you’ll have to start the process all over again.

 How to get a federal Direct Loan